Documentation

 Supported streaming protocols for media content

-The following streaming protocols can be used for media content delivery when video ads are enabled within the player (this is for the media content behind the ad, not the ad itself, see next section for the ad):
+The following streaming protocols can be used for media content delivery when video advertisement is enabled in the player:

-• On-demand video: HLS, DASH, MP4 & WebM progressive download
+• On-demand video: HLS, MPEG-DASH, MP4 & WebM progressive download

 You can also display audio-only ads within our audio-only player.

-Supported formats and streaming protocols for the ad
+Supported formats and streaming protocols for the advertisement

 A VAST response should hold information about the nature of the creative (type, size, bitrate ...) being returned.
 A VAST response can hold several formats at various bitrates so that an ad can be displayed on a larger range of devices.
 Radiant Media Player is equipped with a bandwidth and viewport size detection mechanism for playback of video ads.
 As such and assuming the creative type, size and bitrate can be found in the VAST response the player will automatically select the best suitable candidate to playback the ad based on device capabilities: